Buyers of Rhino Horn

 In Europe and the United States antique rhino horn walking canes from pre-Great Depression era England are readily available from prestigious auction houses.
 Antique cups are also highly valued and are still legally sold in some parts of Europe and North America, however some illegal traffickers have used this as a means of procuring rhino horn for the Chinese market.
 Similar concerns were expressed in September of 2010 by the United Kingdom’s Animal Health after the agency reported a rise in sales of antique rhino horn products.
-Some customs agencies are now racially profiling for rhino horn traffickers.
+Some customs agencies have policies implemented to racially profile individuals likely to be rhino horn traffickers.

 End-consumers of Powdered Rhino Horn, Organs, & Urine